Design is Strategy: Why Investing in Your Healthcare Facility Pays Off

 In PACE, small improvements in acquisition and retention create outsized results.

-Assumptions over 5 years:
+Assumptions Over 5 Years

-• A modern, welcoming center adds 1 new participant per month compared to a standard facility.
+• 1 new participant per month (vs. standard facility)

 • Average PMPM: $10,000